GrandFatherADI/BurstStats/README.md

   # Burst Stats

-**Burst Stats** is a Logic2 extension that adds simple periodic burst statistics to digital measurements.
+**Burst Stats** is a Logic2 digital measurement extension that adds simple periodic burst statistics to digital measurements.
 This is useful for checking sample timing of an ADC by looking at the SPI clock activity bursts for example and similar processes where a burst of activity is a good proxy for an event of interest.

+Two user parameters are embedded in BurstStats.py. __*self.kMinPeriod is critical to the use of Burst Stats*__ and self.kWantedState may be useful in some cases.
+__*See instructions below*__ for use of these parameters.

 ![](BurstStatsSample.png)

 ## Instructions

+### Installation
 Install **BurstStats** by clicking "Install" on the **Burst Stats** entry in the Extensions panel.

+### Measurement management
 To add a measurement you can:

 1. Click on the Measurements "+" icon in the "Annotations panel", then click on